New permitting process on the way for food trucks in Boca

 In Boca Raton, there's a new effort to ease restrictions when it comes to food trucks.
 The mobile eateries are a popular option during the COVID-19 pandemic.

-Paul Kiedis is the owner of the Chick-fil-A in the Boca Raton Mall.
+Paul Kiedis is the owner of the Chick-fil-A at the Town Center at Boca Raton.
 When the fast-food restaurant rolled out food trucks, he raised his hand.

 The permit process to operate a food truck in the city of Boca Raton is two-tiered.
 For special or large events, owners must apply for a special event permit.
 For a smaller celebration like a birthday or Bar Mitzvah, the permit process is actually in the hands of the person holding the event and not the food truck operator.